Ahtesham18112011/VSDSquadron_FM/README.md

 4. Then type `sudo make flash` to program the board.
 5. Now you have succesfully implemented the code in the FM.

+### Step4: Testing and verification

+We have implemented the necessary code and now we have to test that if it works or not.
+We will be using a serial terminal to test it.
+The serial terminal which we will be using is Docklight.
+Follow the steps to test:

+1.
 </details>